DogiDogiDog/technical-test-2/README.md

 - Which feature did you develop and why ?
 - Do you have any feedback about the code / architecture of the project and what was the difficulty you encountered while doing it ?

+## Solved bugs
+# Can't access to Projects
+When you click on a project name, you will have an error screen.
+I can't find the project name (undefined project.name).
+To fix this problem, we have to wait the result of the async method, during this time we let a loader.